-- planning and delivery of certain programmes including speaker invitations and management, copy writing and post-event follow-up
+- planning and delivery of certain events including copywriting and speaker invitations, briefing and management and pre- and post-event communications

 - support for our annual programme of research, including collation of materials, editing and proofing

-- assisting the events team to deliver the events programme – including preparation, front of house support and post-event analysis
+- assisting the events team in delivering the events programme – including preparation, front of house support and post-event analysis

 What we are looking for

-You will be a team player but also a self-starter with an interest in the key issues influencing London’s built environment, from across architecture, development and planning, and more generally the future of cities.
+You will be a team player but also a self-starter with an interest in the key issues influencing London’s development and investment industries, as well as their effect on the capital’s built environment and Londoners more generally.
 You will share our team’s core values by always being informed, rigorous, collaborative and responsive in everything you do.

-- an interest in architecture, planning and design in London and related policy and regulations
+- a good knowledge and interest in architecture, planning and design in London and related policy and regulations

 - good interpersonal skills and telephone manner and excellent standard of English

 - enthusiasm and a willingness to undertake other tasks and learn new skills